Ch1lliJam/ICS-Timetabler/README.md

 - ~~every time user refreshes page (so at top of view_lectures page, call the removeOldLectures function from the ics_processor.php so the user doesn't see old lectures)~~

+- ~~weird deletion of lectures by the removeOldLectures function if the time is getting close to the next lecture, or if within lecture time (maybe fixed, check when near lectures/2 hour lectures)~~

 ### How to test ical functionality:
 - remove all x.ics files
 - login with a created account
+- (check if 2 hour lectures are working correctly)